medegw01/RaccoonChessSigma/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest an idea for this project
+title: "[FEATURE]:"
+labels: type/feature-request, needs-triage
+assignees: ""
+---

 <!-- IF YOU DON'T FILL IN THE TEMPLATE PROPERLY, YOUR ISSUE IS LIABLE TO BE CLOSED.
 If you feel tired/lazy right now, open your issue some other time.
 We'll wait. -->

 <!-- The comments between these brackets won't show up in the submitted issue (as you can see in the Preview). -->